Thursday, June 18, 2015

 And since I had flaked a generous amount of this tea, I had the pleasure of sharing this tea with the most passionate tea students of the Tea Institute at Penn State.
 Here we were brewing this 26 years old puerh in a zhuni teapot after midnight, in silence, while listening to 'Planctus by Capella de Ministrers'.

-For my next trip to Europe in a week, I plan on using my latest puerh selection, the 1995 sheng Yiwu brick.
+latest puerh selection, the 1995 sheng Yiwu brick.
 Its natural sweetness is a good fit for plane brewing and it's much more affordable than the 8582!